bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 `this.$bvToast.toast()`.
 When passing options to `this.$bvToast.toast()`, use the
 <samp>camelCase</samp> version of the component prop name, i.e. use `noAutoHide` instead of
 `no-auto-hide`.

+### Title

+Add a title to your toast via the `title` option.
+Just like the toast `message`, the title can be a simple string, or an array of vNodes.
+See the [Advanced usage](#advanced-usage) section for an example of passing an array of `VNodes` as the message and title.

 ### Transparency